Year Published: 2016

 Learning Objectives

-By the end of this course, you will be able to:
+After completing this course, you will be able to:

-• Define patient-centered comparative effectiveness research (CER)
+• Define patient-centered comparative effectiveness research (CER).

-• Describe the potential value of using Stakeholder and Community Engagement (SCE) and CER frameworks in your research
+• Describe the potential value of using Stakeholder and Community Engagement (SCE) and CER frameworks in your research.

-• Identify how engagement fits into the research process based on the Patient-Centered Outcomes Research Institute (PCORI), Deverka, and Concannon models
+• Identify how engagement fits into the research process based on the Patient-Centered Outcomes Research Institute (PCORI), Deverka, and Concannon models.

-• Discuss the potential value of establishing a partnership with patients
+• Discuss the potential value of establishing a partnership with patients.

-• Explain how to make your research patient-centered
+• Explain how to make your research patient-centered.

 Available courses